Peterb15/ChoiceBasedGame/README.md

     </p>
     <h3>Morality System</h3>
     <p>
       A simple system to represent certain choices and their impact on the player and the world around them.
-Unlocking or restricting certain choices based off of           prior decisions.
+Unlocking or restricting certain choices based on           prior decisions.
     </p>
     <h3>Battle System</h3>
     <p>